Two New Sciences: Day two: Cause of cohesion

-[151] Salviati proves that a balance can not only be used with equal arms but with unequal arms with weights inversely proportional to the distances from the fulcrum.
+[151] Salviati proves that a balance can be used not only with equal arms but with unequal arms with weights inversely proportional to the distances from the fulcrum.
 Following this he shows that the moment of a weight suspended by a beam supported at one end is proportional to the square of the length.
 The resistance to fracture of beams of various sizes and thicknesses is demonstrated, supported at one or both ends.

 [169] He shows that animal bones have to be proportionately larger for larger animals and the length of a cylinder that will break under its own weight.
 He proves that the best place to break a stick placed upon the knee is the middle and shows how far along a beam that a larger weight can be placed without breaking it.

 [178] He proves that the optimum shape for a beam supported at one end and bearing a load at the other is parabolic.
 He also shows that hollow cylinders are stronger than solid ones of the same weight.